Nicxe/f1tv-token-helper/README.md

 ## Developer Install

-Use this while the Chrome Web Store unlisted beta is under review, or when working on the extension locally.
+Use this only when working on the extension locally or when you need to test a build that is not published in the Chrome Web Store.

 1. Install Node.js 22 or newer.
 2. Clone or unpack this repository locally.